Clime Capital Limited (ASX:CAM) Declares Interim Dividend of $0.01

-Clime Capital Limited (ASX:CAM – Get Free Report) declared a interim dividend on Tuesday, April 2nd, MarketIndexAU reports.
-Shareholders of record on Tuesday, April 23rd will be given a dividend of 0.014 per share on Tuesday, April 23rd.
-This represents a yield of 1.59%.
-The ex-dividend date is Wednesday, April 3rd.
+Clime Capital Limited (ASX:CAM – Get Free Report) announced a interim dividend on Tuesday, April 2nd, MarketIndexAU reports.
+Stockholders of record on Tuesday, April 23rd will be given a dividend of 0.014 per share on Tuesday, April 23rd.
+This represents a dividend yield of 1.59%.
+The ex-dividend date of this dividend is Wednesday, April 3rd.

 Clime Capital Stock Performance